BurlingtonCodeAcademy/webdev-prework/01_hello_javascript.md

 ### How are Programming Languages Different Than Spoken Languages?

 Let's think about how to answer a simple question.
-How would you describe the process of printing a list of prime numbers, less than one ten?
+How would you describe the process of printing a list of prime numbers, less than ten?

 Below is the [Wikipedia definition of a Prime Number](https://en.wikipedia.org/wiki/Prime_number):